|March, 2005||Visit Website|

 Treat Leaky Gut Syndrome Naturally

 Leaky gut syndrome, otherwise known as Intestinal Permeability, refers to disruptions of the gastro-intestinal immune system leading to hyper-permeability of the intestines.
-Under these circumstances substances and partially digested food pass through the intestinal walls with ease and into the circulatory system.
+When this happens, substances and partially digested food pass through the intestinal walls with ease and into the circulatory system.

 The associated gastrointestinal tract symptoms include abdominal pain, bloating, or a change in bowel habits.
 Leaky gut syndrome has now been recognized as a main underlying source of diseases like Ulcerative Colitis, Crohns Disease, Rheumatoid Arthritis, Fibromyalgia, Urticaria and Diabetes.

-Professor Elie Metchnikoff, PhD, the Russian bacteriologist who shared a Nobel prize for medical research in 1908, popularized the concept of dysbiosis at the turn of the 20th century.
+Professor Elie Metchnikoff, PhD, the Russian bacteriologist who shared a Nobel prize for medical research in 1908, was the one to refer to the concept of dysbiosis at the turn of the 20th century.
 Dysbiosis is associated with leaky gut syndrome.
 Dysbiosis refers to imbalance in the intestinal bacteria when the bad (pathogenic) intestinal bacteria overwhelm the good.
 Modern medicine today supports Dr. Metchnikoff's concept that dysbiosis influences the development of inflammatory diseases.

 Treatment protocols for Leaky Gut Syndrome include use of probiotics, fiber, essential fatty acids, digestive